Dr. Anthony Fauci’s salary

 During the pandemic, Fauci has warned Americans not to take risks — and he seems to follow that same advice with his money.
 It’s in safer investments that spread around risk, including an IRA and mutual funds.

-Fauci’s disclosures also show his earnings from a side income from book publisher McGraw-Hill.
+Fauci’s disclosures show his earnings from income from book publisher McGraw-Hill.

 He has worked for the publisher as an editor since 1983 and has received royalties between $100,000 and $1 million, the filings show.

 He is also a sought-after speaker and recipient of many awards — for example, in January 2021, he received the prestigious Dan David Prize, valued at $1 million.